MWRA online - home

 (.DOC) | (.PDF)

-MWRA's I/I Local Financial Assistance Program provides $261 million in grants and interest-free loans to MWRA sewer communities to perform local infiltration and inflow "I/I" reduction and sewer rehabilitation.
-Funds are approved for distribution through Fiscal Year 2018.
+MWRA's I/I Local Financial Assistance Program provides $860 million in grants and interest-free loans to MWRA sewer communities to perform local infiltration and inflow "I/I" reduction and sewer rehabilitation.
+Funds are approved for distribution through Fiscal Year 2030.

-• I/I reduction planning
+• I/I Reduction Planning

 PROJECT BENEFITS